Scarabaeus1031/NEXAH/RESEARCH/RESEARCH_INDEX.md

 ## 🔬 VALIDATION
 → empirical verification across systems
-→ proves structure is real
+→ demonstrates that structure is real

 ---